BryJamin/WickedWizard/README.md

 -Add a fade to the item pickup entity.
 - Giblets. create an Ondeath that spawns out giblets when an enemies dies
 - Minion component, (can't drop loot))
 - Change chest to open only when near it
+ --Chest need a loot table and so do stores and Item Rooms (but for that I may need more items** Need to make differnet item pools